cescosgames/story-clone/README.md

 ### notes on issues I won't be able to fix
 - I had to cap the storage at 3.7mb, bummer but not many images can be uploaded in local storage

-### order of importance goal to finish
-- fix desktop responsiveness (header blocking image modal absolute fill and absolute fill isn't working)
+### stretch goals
 - add swipe functionality
-- style animations
+- explore compression and storage to store more images